hello-im-404/vulnweb/README.md

 ## This site is made for those who are just starting to learn SQL injection, but if you need something more serious - set up a test machine.

 # ! ! !
-Education purposes only ! ! !
+Educational purposes only ! ! !

 # INSTALLATION:
 ```bash